tfabris/BlueGigaEmpeg/README.md

    example, I was successful with doing this in Parallels on a Mac computer.

- - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Prerequisites" section of this document.
+ - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Resources" section of this document.

  - Connect your Windows computer to the Bluetooth device via a USB micro cable connected to the "UART" port on the BetzTechnik WT32i breakout board.
 (If